AbeSheikh92/python_final_project/README.md

     return data_minus_stop_words
 ```

-At this point, we have gone over the heart of the code which makes our goal, achievable.
+At this point, we have gone over the heart of the code which makes our goal achievable.
 Also, just to recap, the command-line
-usage of this program so far is achievable with an examples like the below:
+usage of this program so far is achievable with examples like the below:
 * ```python3 -m transcripts -u False -ch 'cnn' -q 'immigration' -s 20000 -c 5```
 * ```python3 -m transcripts -u False -ch 'fox' -q 'obama -s 15000```
 * ```python3 -m transcripts -u False -ch 'cnn' -q 'russia```